IntersectAustralia/TrainingMaterials/reoc/PITCHME.md

 ### Introduction

-This course will show you how to combine your knowledge of regular expressions with four powerful command line utilities that have support regular expressions.
+This course will show you how to combine your knowledge of regular expressions with four powerful command line utilities that support regular expressions.

 Here are some common tasks you might want to perform…